T-Pain: 2007–2008: Epiphany

-"Good Life" with Kanye West later won the BET Award for Best Collaboration and was nominated in several other categories.
-In 2008, the single won a Grammy Award for Best Rap Song.
+His performance on West's "Good Life" won the BET Award for Best Collaboration and was nominated in several other categories.
+In 2008, the song won a Grammy Award for Best Rap Song.

 2007–2009: Three Ringz

-In 2007, T-Pain began work on his third album with Rocco Valdes, Akon and Lil Wayne.
-The album was also his first under his Nappy Boy Entertainment.
-T-Pain's third studio album, Three Ringz, was released on November 11, 2008.
-The album sold 168,000 records in its first week, reaching number four on the Billboard 200.
-A mixtape, Pr33 Ringz, was released in early 2008 before the album.
+In 2007, T-Pain began work on his third album, Three Ringz with Rocco Valdes, Akon, and Lil Wayne.
+The album was also his first under his newly launched label, Nappy Boy Entertainment.
+Released on November 11, 2008, the album sold 168,000 records in its first week and reached number four on the Billboard 200.
+A mixtape, Pr33 Ringz, was released in early 2008 for the album's promotion.

-The album was preceded by three singles.
-Its lead single, "Can't Believe It", featuring Lil Wayne, was released in July 2008.
-The single reached number seven on the Hot 100 and number two on the Hot R&B/Hip-Hop Songs chart.
-The album's second single, "Chopped 'N' Skrewed", featuring Ludacris, was released in September 2008.
-The single reached number twenty-seven on the Hot 100 and number three on the Hot R&B/Hip-Hop Songs chart.
-The third and final single from the album, "Freeze", featuring Chris Brown, was released in October 2008 and reached number thirty-eight on the Hot 100 and number thirty-nine on the Hot R&B/Hip-Hop Songs chart.
-Guest appearances on Three Ringz included T.I., Lil Wayne, Ludacris, DJ Khaled, Ciara, Chris Brown and Kanye West among others.
-Pr33 Ringz was the introduction mixtape for the album.
+Three Ringz was preceded by three singles; its lead single, "Can't Believe It" (featuring Lil Wayne), was released in July 2008 and reached number seven on the Hot 100 and number two on the Hot R&B/Hip-Hop Songs chart.
+The album's second single, "Chopped 'n' Skrewed" (featuring Ludacris), was released in September 2008; it reached number 27 on the Hot 100 and number three on the Hot R&B/Hip-Hop Songs chart.
+The third and final single from the album, "Freeze" (featuring Chris Brown), was released in October 2008; it reached number 38 on the Hot 100 and number 39 on the Hot R&B/Hip-Hop Songs chart.
+Guest appearances on Three Ringz include T.I., Lil Wayne, Ludacris, DJ Khaled, Ciara, Chris Brown, and Kanye West, among others.

-In 2008, T-Pain continued to appear on numerous rap singles, such as "She Got It" by 2 Pistols, "Go Girl" by Ciara, "The Boss" by Rick Ross, "Cash Flow" by Ace Hood, "Shawty Get Loose" by Lil Mama, "One More Drink" by Ludacris, and "Go Hard" by DJ Khaled with Kanye West.
-T-Pain and Ludacris collaborated to perform "Chopped 'N' Skrewed" and "One More Drink" on American late-night television programs Jimmy Kimmel Live! on ABC in November 2008 and on NBC's Saturday Night Live in the same month.
-T-Pain appeared again on SNL in February 2009 (S34E15, hosted by Bradley Cooper with musical guest TV on the Radio) as a feature in the Digital Short premier of The Lonely Island single, "I'm on a Boat," off their Incredibad album.
+In 2008, T-Pain continued to guest perform on numerous singles, such as "She Got It" by 2 Pistols, "Go Girl" by Ciara, "The Boss" by Rick Ross, "Cash Flow" by Ace Hood, "Shawty Get Loose" by Lil Mama, "One More Drink" by Ludacris, and "Go Hard" by DJ Khaled.
+T-Pain and Ludacris collaborated to perform "Chopped 'n' Skrewed" and "One More Drink" on American late-night television programs Jimmy Kimmel Live! on ABC in November 2008 and on NBC's Saturday Night Live in the same month.
+T-Pain appeared again on SNL in February 2009 (season 34, episode 15, hosted by Bradley Cooper with musical guest TV on the Radio) as a feature in the Digital Short premiere of The Lonely Island's single, "I'm on a Boat," off their album Incredibad.
 T-Pain also supported the album in 2009 with his Thr33 Ringz Tour, which included sold-out shows across North America.
-T-Pain and rapper Lil Wayne formed the duo T-Wayne in 2008.
+T-Pain and Lil Wayne formed the duo T-Wayne in 2008.
 The duo released a self-titled mixtape in late 2008; it charted on the Billboard 200 in January 2009.
 Their debut album was going to be released in 2009, but never was.